projectdiscovery/mapcidr/README.md

 		fmt.Println(subnet)
 	}

-	// List all ips in the CIDR
+	// List all IPs in the CIDR
 	ips, _ := mapcidr.IPAddresses("192.168.1.0/24")
 	for _, ip := range ips {
 		fmt.Println(ip)